Yamazaki93/ngy-tutorial/README.md

 Check out the [Demo Site](https://yamazaki93.github.io/ngy-tutorial/ngy-tutorial-app/)!

+## Change Notes:

+0.1.5:

+ - Added support for small screen/mobile devices, the prompt now enlarge to the screen size on smaller devices.
+ - Added detection of covered and out of view element.
+If the element of interest in the viewing window is covered significantly by the prompt or it is out of the viewing area, the next button will be automatically enabled.
+This prevents un-finishable tutorial, especially in smaller screens.

 ## Highlghts

  - Customizable steps that allows you to add and remove steps on the fly.